SergeyMakeev/DominantColorsExtractor/README.md

 # Dominant color extractor using OpenCV and K-clustering

-Generates palette of dominant colors for image series
+Generates palette of dominant colors from image series

 Here is an example